Zennor Quoit

 OS grid ref:-SW 469 380

 A superb example of a prehistoric burial chamber, Zennor Quoit stands on the Amalveor Downs around 1km from the ancient village of Zennor.
 The chamber is well preserved, the massive capstone, which weighs an estimated 12.5 tons, has fallen and rests against it.
-The chamber itself consists of 7 upright stones and was originally covered by a cairn.
+The chamber itself consists of seven upright stones and was originally covered by a cairn.

 Zennor Quoit